Deltapark Neeltje Jans: Delta-Expo

 With the opening of the Oosterschelde barrier, by Queen Beatrix on October 4, 1986, the information center will be permanent and continues under the name "Delta Expo" in the control building of the Oosterschelde barrier.
 Besides the technically interested, the center was increasingly frequented by local residents and day trippers.
 This trend also led to the decision to offer a more attractive character in addition to an educational value.

 Waterland Neeltje Jans

 The Delta Expo, which was run until 1997 by a foundation, became independent.
 The name was changed to Waterland Neeltje Jans.
 Various attractions on the theme of Delta Works, marine animals and water activities were added to the offerings.

 Deltaplaza

-On August 19, 2002 a raging fire destroyed the reception building at the Delta Pavilion.
+On August 19, 2002, a raging fire destroyed the reception building at the Delta Pavilion.
 The park remained open with the use of temporary buildings and construction started immediately on a new multifunctional building to be called the "Delta Plaza".
 By the building is already partly in use.
 Various exhibits that were housed in the Delta Expo, along with a coffee corner and offices, were housed in the Delta Plaza by the end of 2003.
-From 2003–2005, the inner area of Neeltle Jans was transformed into a bay where all the activities of Water Land Neeltje Jans were concentrated.
+From 2003 to 2005, the inner area of Neeltle Jans was transformed into a bay where all the activities of Water Land Neeltje Jans were concentrated.